HAT: Hybrid Attention Transformer for Image Restoration: Conclusion

 \section{Conclusion}

 In this work, we propose a new Hybrid Attention Transformer, HAT, for image restoration.
 Our model combines channel attention and self-attention to activate more pixels for high-resolution reconstruction.
-Besides, we propose an overlapping cross-attention module to enhance the interaction of cross-window information.
+Besides, we propose an overlapping cross-attention module to enhance the cross-window interaction.
 Moreover, we introduce a same-task pre-training strategy for image super-resolution.
-Extensive benchmark and real-world evaluations demonstrate that our HAT outperforms the state-of-the-art methods for several image restoration tasks.
+Extensive benchmark and real-world evaluations demonstrate that HAT outperforms the state-of-the-art methods for several image restoration tasks.